Vonathar/fantasia-js/README.md

 ### Player

 Level up your character by killing monsters, but be careful!
 They hit you back - so make sure to eat some food when you need to heal yourself.
-Every time you level up, your attack and HP increase!
+Every time you level up, your HP increase!

 ### Upgrades